 The three locomotives continued on the Lyme Regis branch after Nationalisation due to the lack of better motive power to cope with the curve restrictions in place on the line.
 By 1958 all three were showing their age, and the end finally came in 1961.
 However the final example, No. 30583 (née 488), was purchased by the Bluebell Railway, chosen because of the three it was the only one retaining the original pattern of boiler (despite having carried a Drummond example during part of its life).
 After arriving at the line under its own steam it performed sterling work in two different LSWR guises, and in BR livery, up until 1990.
 At present it is displayed as a static exhibit, as extensive overhaul (probably involving replacement of the boiler barrel) is required before it can steam again but it was recently repainted in BR black for a branch line event held in 2019.

 The model is 1:32 scale for 45mm gauge track, gas-fired with a single flue boiler.
 The chassis is constructed from stainless steel, the wheels are uninsulated, the boiler is copper.
 The model will run round 4′ 6″ radius curves (TBC).
 The East Kent Railway version is only available from Kent Garden Railways.
 The anticipated UK RRP will be £1950.00 or £1995.00 for the RTR version (depending on livery), £1795.00 or £1850.00 for the kits.
-This will be the first Accucraft model to benefit from assembly in Japan, bringing improved build quality and finish as well as giving us the option to offer the model in kit form, a first for Accucraft UK!
+This Accucraft model benefits from input from Japan, bringing improved build quality and finish as well as giving us the option to offer the model in kit form, a first for Accucraft UK!
 Matching coaches can be found here.

 We’d like to thank David Fletcher for the marvellous drawings he has produced of this elegant locomotive.

 You can download the instructions here.

 - Scale: 1:32